Early/mid-Qing, nanmu body, elm top, Shanxi. Fine workmanship, quality material, original rich coloring; excellent condition.

 33½” h.
 39½” w.
 21¼” d.

-This pair of tables exhibits fine workmanship in a traditional early-to-mid Qing style.
-The waist has openwork carving of the ‘continuous life’ motif, also referred to as the stylized running dragon, a typical design of the emperor Qianlong period (1736-1795).
-Below the waist are subtle low relief carvings of the mystic cloud.
-The straight legs are shaped with flanges, and terminate in hoof feet.
-This is a design favored by high officials.
-They used this kind of tables as wine, games, or writing tables.
+This pair of corner-leg side tables were made for high officials.
+It exhibits fine, traditional style workmanship.
+The recessed waist has openwork carving of the ‘continuous life’ motif, also referred to as “the stylized running dragon”, a typical design of the emperor Qianlong period (1736-1795).
+The top has a floating panel, with two stretchers spanning underneath for strength.
+The legs are tenoned through the frame members at the corners.
+The mid-point of each apron is carved in relief the beaded scrolling “mystic clouds” design, also typical of the Qianlong period.
+This archaic cloud design means a wish for good fortune to come from above.
+The straight legs are shaped with flanges and terminate in hoof feet, a design favored by high officials.
+As the front and back of this table are identically designed, each table can be placed in the middle of a room.
+The officials used this kind of tables as wine, games, or writing tables.

-Due in no small part to fine workmanship, and the use of quality materials, the pair survived in excellent condition.
+Due to fine workmanship and the use of quality materials, the pair survived in excellent condition.
 Much of the original dark reddish-brown lacquer remains intact.
-Since it is quite hard to fine quality antique furniture in a matching pair after the destructive Chinese Cultural Revolution period, the pair is more valuable collected together.
-Good antiques are highly priced in China today, and few are exported.
+The pair was discovered in Shanxi after China opened to the West and was deemed by Chinese antique furniture experts to be rare as the style and material used indicate it used to belong to high officials.
+Since it is quite hard to find quality antique furniture in a matching pair, it is more valuable collected together.